 Students may be added as “Needs Further Testing” under the vision and/or hearing categories if there is a strong suspicion of sensory impairment without documentation, but this documentation must be provided within a year or the student is removed.

-Download the GSAP STUDENT IDENTIFICATION LETTER to share with Educators and Families.
+Download the GSAP-student-identification-letter-2017 to share with Educators and Families.

 School districts do not need to obtain parental permission to register students with GSAP.
-Read GSAP and FERPA 2016 for an explanation.
+Read FERPA for an explanation.